Lectures

 -

-tl;dr: In this lecture we cover the transformer architecture, starting with the motivation that required a new type of model, the concept and implementation of self-attention and then the full transformer architecture for encoder, decoder and encoder-decoder type models.
+tl;dr: In this lecture we cover the attention mechanism used to handle longer variable length contexts, and present the transformer architure, self-attention and the variations for encoder, decoder and encoder-decoder type models.

 Readings: